gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 Please create a working directory first, where your tutorials code can safely live.

-The first thing we're going to do is to create a new virtual environment.
+The first thing you're going to do is to create a new virtual environment.
-This way we ensure that we're starting with the same setup:
+This way you ensure that you're starting with the same setup:

 ```sh
 virtualenv -p python3 ./venv